Seattle, we have a problem.

 With our latest municipal elections approaching soon and very soon, and our Chamber of Commerce already publicly declaring its intent to financially hijack the process once again for the benefit of the usual gang of local oligarchs, now’s truly the time to know our local political history — especially concerning our municipal establishment’s world-class failure to genuinely solve our city’s intersectionally metastasizing housing-affordability and homelessness crises.

-Among those of us who’ve long followed Seattle city politics and government closely, that local policy war was waged long before last year’s absurd battle over the Employee Hours Tax (EHT), a.k.a. the head tax and/or the Amazon tax, whose abrupt repeal was clearly puppeteered by none other than Amazon overlord Jeff Bezos via nominal Seattle mayor Jenny Durkan.
+Among those of us who’ve long followed Seattle municipal government and politics closely, that local policy war was waged long before last year’s absurd battle over the Employee Hours Tax (EHT), a.k.a. the head tax and/or the Amazon tax, whose abrupt repeal was clearly puppeteered by none other than Amazon overlord Jeff Bezos via nominal Seattle mayor Jenny Durkan.
 Given the feral feel-good fauxgressive rhetoric that’s already bubbling up from the vibrant local discursive slime as next month’s primary elections encroach — your ballots will arrive in your snailmailboxes later this week; watch for them — we’d all be wise to now consider that PACopalyptic municipal episode once more.

 Journey — shall we, now? — back to November 2017, when the Seattle City Council convened a task force to consider potential progressive sources of public revenue with which to financially mitigate the crises in question.
 Seattle’s elite business community, including and especially Seattle Municipal Chamber of Commerce President & CEO Marilyn Strickland, was invited to participate in that noble civic endeavor — but collectively and crucially declined to do so.